Teaching in Korea is not the same. Times are a-changing.

 Those who wanted to transfer to Seoul in August faced stipulations, which rendered it almost impossible to move.
 Transfer applicants faced losing out on some benefits of completing their first year with EPIK.

 Eventually, the powers-that-be simply knocked the whole idea on the head.
 Everyone who harbored hopes of moving to Seoul received the bad news that their application was denied.

-Getting a teaching job in Seoul is not easy now.
+Getting a teaching job in Seoul is not easy in 2018.

 The capital – the most affluent and cosmopolitan area in the country – had spoken; no more foreign teachers were needed right now.

 Apparently February applications to Seoul are still possible, nonetheless, this was a major change.